soulshined/json-schema-explorer/README.md

 - Semantic counts of schema properties or array/enum lengths at a glance
 - See what type the schema is at a glance
 - Options to customize style
+- Anchors for each and every property or array item
+    - Automatically expands and navigates to anchor if there is a window hash present
 - Interactive playground for string format/pattern based schemas
     ![playground pic](./docs/images/playground.png)
     - Users can test schemas by typing text directly in the explorer